cs161-staff/textbook/web/cookies.md

 because the URL domain ends in the cookie domain, and the URL path begins with the cookie path.

+Note that cookie policy uses a different set of rules than the same origin policy.
+This has caused problems in the past.
+{% comment %}
+Nick wrote: "has caused problems in the path." typo? -peyrin
+{% endcomment %}

 ## Cookie Policy: Setting Domain and Path

 For security reasons, we don't want a malicious website `evil.com` to be able to